ArtdSky/chat-nuxt-vue/README.md

 $ npm run generate
 ```
 >
-_This project was created by course of youtube chanell 'Vladilen Minin'_
+_This project was created by course of youtube channel 'Vladilen Minin'_